akscf/iscdhcp-admin/README.md

 <p>
- A simple web based application which helps to manage isc dhcp server.<br>
+ A simple web based application which helps to manage isc dhcp server, distributed under an open source license.<br>
  This is a rather old project and no longer develops, however, it still solves the tasks: manage static entries and find information by mac/ip.<br>
 </p>